 I was at a grammar school which became a comprehensive when I was in the sixth form.
 Few people even thought of applying to Oxford from my school.
 I am now passionate about encouraging people from all backgrounds to consider applying.

 We welcome any potential student with open arms to come and see the University and talk to current students; who are indeed our best ambassadors.

-Δ Brasenose students file into the Sheldonian Theatre for their matriculation ceremony.
+Theatre for their matriculation ceremony.